-The rest of the conference will take place at Universidade Nova de Lisboa: Faculdade de Ciências Sociais e Humanas, Av. de Berna 26-C, 1069-061 Lisboa, centred in the building which houses CHAM, Edifício I&D, and its neighbours.
+The III CHAM International Conference will take place at Universidade Nova de Lisboa: Faculdade de Ciências Sociais e Humanas, Av. de Berna 26-C, 1069-061 Lisboa, centred in building Bloco 1.

 Getting to Lisbon

 There are several airlines offering regular domestic and international flights.
 The best airport to come to the conference is Lisbon – Portela Airport.

 The conference has a special arrangement with TAP, the Portuguese airline.
 If you make your flight booking and buy your ticket exclusively through TAP Portugal’s website, then they can offer discounts of 10% in economy class and 20% in business class.
 Go to https://www.flytap.com, select flight and dates, and insert the event code, IT17TPCG41, in the Promotion/Congress Code Box, located on the left side of the webpage.
 In case of questions, please contact TAP Portugal by the following email: congressos(at)tap.pt.

 The Portuguese railway company offers a vast rail network covering the whole of mainland Portugal and also offers international train services to Vigo, Madrid and Paris.

 The international Sud-Express train and Lusitânia hotel-train leave/arrive from Lisbon